sbt/website/0.13/docs/offline/Combined+Pages.md

 ...
 ```

-See the `/Detailed-Topics/Inspecting-Settings` page for details.
+See the [Inspecting Settings][Inspecting-Settings] page for details.

 In addition to displaying immediate forward and reverse dependencies as
 described in the previous section, the `inspect` command can display the